Endiq-jar/TurtleLauncher/README.md

-# 🐢 Turtle Launcher
+# Turtle Launcher

 > **A modern, futuristic, high-performance Android launcher for Minecraft Java Edition.**

 Turtle Launcher is a next-generation Android Minecraft launcher designed around speed, stability, and premium user experience.
-Built with modern Android technologies and inspired by gaming console dashboards, it combines powerful customization with an elegant Material 3 interface.
+Built with modern Android technologies and inspired by Zalith launcher, it combines powerful customization with an elegant Material 3 interface.

 Unlike traditional launcher forks, Turtle Launcher introduces a completely refreshed visual identity, fluid animations, advanced performance optimizations, and a polished ecosystem for playing Minecraft Java on Android.